 Yesterday was my 28th birthday, which means I am one year closer to the dreaded age of 30, and everyone knows stuff starts falling apart after 30.
 FREE PIECE OF INFO: Life goes by really fast…do not take it for granted (and all of the grandparents reading collectively say, “Amen!”).
+Don’t just sit around playing games all day, go out and do stuff and if you are a gamer, then why don’t you look at UnrankedSmurfs.com, a site which can help improve your ranking of your character (It helps save you time so you can go out and do stuff with your friends and family!).
 I grew up in a family where birthdays consisted of a cake (sometimes) and a present (all of the time), but my family never went over the top.
 I married into a family, however, where birthdays and other life events (such as anniversaries) are given the utmost significance.
 I learned this the hard way when my wife’s birthday rolled around the first year we were dating.
 Apparently in her family a birthday REQUIRES a birthday cake.
 I did not know this.
 One would think this is a piece of info that needs to be passed down from family to boyfriend.
 Well, needless to say her birthday was an enormous fail because there was no birthday cake.
 I believe I could have bought her a shiny pearl wrapped in gold and her birthday would still have been a failure.
 She was expecting a cake.
 Well, I learned my lesson.
 The next year I made sure to go to the local bakery and buy her the most beautiful, exquisite caramel cake in the store.
 I then purchased some candles and made sure the cake was waiting on her when she got home from school.
 She walked in the door and immediately it was like someone took a needle and popped the air out of her balloon.
 I was baffled.
 What had I done wrong?
 Well, come to find out not only does she expect a birthday cake, but she expects a birthday cake that looks and appears like an actual birthday cake (so it needs to say “Happy Birthday” and have some sprinkles).
 Who would have thought?
 Not me.
 Again, one would think this is pertinent info that should be passed down from family to boyfriend (as an aside, I have the best in-laws in the world.
 This info was probably transmitted to me, but many times my transmitter has technical problems).
 My wife has been raised to expect certain things on her birthday because her parents instilled in her that birthdays are special days.
+Speaking of birthdays, my friends daughter, who just turned 16 and got a lovely 50cc scooter!
+Her parents were fantastic enough to also get her some 50cc scooter insurance!
+She now can get some experience on the road that’ll help her in the in the future to get a car of her own.

 I used to disagree with placing special significance on birthdays and other events, but I have now changed my mind.
 You see, as my birthday progressed yesterday, I series of events transpired that led me to believe something big was going to happen.
 The whole day I anticipated something that, at the end of the day, never happened.
 I was disappointed.
 As I was talking to my wife about what happened (or did not happen), I told her God taught me something important…people want and deserve to feel special occasionally.
 I never really understood this until yesterday.
 I believe it is not only innate in humans to desire to be loved, but it is also innate in humans to want to receive some extra attention on occasion.
 And it is not a bad thing; in fact, I think God built us this way.
 So, I started thinking about some people in my “sphere of influence” I could impact in a positive way.
 And I want to challenge you to do the same thing.
 Here are some ideas I came up with: